kiante-fernandez/webgazer-qualtrics/qualtrics/README.md

 ### Why Iframe Approach?

 Qualtrics enforces a Content Security Policy (CSP) that blocks `eval()` in JavaScript.
 WebGazer's regression models require `eval()` to function.
-By hosting the experiments externally and embedding via iframe, the experiments run in a different origin where CSP restrictions don't apply.
+By hosting the experiment externally and embedding via iframe, the experiment runs in a different origin where CSP restrictions don't apply.

 ### Browser Compatibility